leocengia/SCI-repo/README.md

 > and proof of this must be
 > provided on request.

+**Agent-normalized template text**

+It is the policy of the property that children under [insert age] can only stay in a private room and cannot be accommodated in shared dormitory rooms.
+Guests under [insert same age as above]mustbeaccompanied by a parent or legal guardian and proof of this must be provided on request.

 **Important information**

 1. Ensure that Guest Age Settings for shared